midhunkalarikkal/FullDomain/Notes/DSA1.md

 `Causes of Memory Leaks`
 -------------------------
-Failure to Release Memory
+- **Failure to Release Memory**

-Dangling Pointers :-
- Pointers that still reference a memory location after it has been freed.
+- **Dangling Pointers** :- Pointers that still reference a memory location after it has been freed.

-Circular References :-
- Objects referencing each other, preventing the memory manager from deallocating them even though they are no longer in use.
+- **Circular References** :- Objects referencing each other, preventing the memory manager from deallocating them even though they are no longer in use.

 `Detecting Memory Leaks`
 -------------------------
-Manual Code Review: Carefully reviewing the code to ensure all allocated memory is properly freed.

-Automated Tools: Using tools designed to detect memory leaks, such as Valgrind, Purify, or built-in debugging features in development environments.
+- Manual Code Review
+- Automated Tools

-Profiling and Monitoring: Monitoring memory usage patterns to detect unusual increases in memory usage over time.
+- Profiling and Monitoring

 `Preventing Memory Leaks`
 --------------------------
-Good Programming Practices: Ensuring every malloc or calloc call is paired with a free call.

-Smart Pointers: Using smart pointers in languages like C++ (e.g., std::shared_ptr, std::unique_ptr) to automate memory management.

-Garbage Collection: Using languages with automatic garbage collection (e.g., Java, Python) which handle memory deallocation automatically.

-Regular Testing: Regularly running tests to check for memory leaks during development.
+- Good Programming Practices
+- Smart Pointers in low level langyages
+- Garbage Collection
+- Regular Testing